idsia-robotics/hot-rolling-deformation/docs/README.md

-# Additional information for Learning to predict metal deformations in hot-rolling processes submission
+# Learning to predict metal deformations in hot-rolling processes submission

 > This work was supported by INNOSUISSE under the project application number 33968.1 IP-ENG